Postage stamps and postal history of Nepal: Pashupati issue

-Several printings were made of the stamps illustration Pashupati.
+Several printings were made of the stamps depicting the Hindu deity Pashupati.
 These were first issued in 1907 and continued until 1935 in several values, colours and values.

 Current situation

 Currently, Nepal Post (हुलाक सेवा विभाग) which is run by the Postal Services Department of the Nepal under Ministry of Information and Communications operates the postal service in Nepal.
 It has four central offices in Kathmandu and regional offices in Biratnagar, Pokhara, Surkhet and Doti.
 Also there are 70 district offices and 842 city post offices and 3074 small post offices.
 Nepal Post also has participation with the EMS system.

 UPU membership

 Nepal became a member of the Universal Postal Union (UPU) on 11 October 1956 (Ottawa Congress) which became effective from 14 April 1959.